urisorek34/Uri_Sudoku_Solver/README.md

 ## UI Options

-When you run the project, this console window will open:
+When you run the project, this console window will appear:
 ![image](https://user-images.githubusercontent.com/58790516/212472305-f230f6d8-fb1c-47f4-9853-177630116c85.png)

 As you can see there are 4 valid options in the menu: